erickarbe/gccastatamic/content/collections/pages/annual-showcase.md

                         text: one
                       -
                         type: text
-                        text: ' artwork for consideration.'
+                        text: ' artwork display and for consideration for prizes.'
               -
                 type: listItem
                 content: